Your family law property conference

 What should I think about before the conference?

 When people separate, they usually need to sort out how to divide their property (assets and debts).
-A purpose of a property settlement is to bring an end to the financial relationship between the couple.
+A property settlement aims to bring an end to the financial relationship between the couple.
 Some of the things to think about are:

 • What property do we own?